If you're researching a new washer and want good quality and features without breaking the bank, here are a couple of options for you.

 Look & Feel: Both models have similar dial control designs and cycle indicator lights, although the GE model offers a slightly sleeker design.
 Both have stainless steel wash baskets as well.

 So, which model is the best affordable washer for your needs?
 If you deal with a lot of heavy-duty fabrics and tough stains and soils, you may prefer the GE washer since it offers more options for water levels and rinses.
 Both models come with the core cycles most households need to handle everything from underwear to sheets and towels.
-The Whirlpool model will use less water overall even when using the deep fill option since impeller washers use different wash actions than agitator washers, and it uses 179 kWh per year vs the GE's 210 kWh per year.
+The Whirlpool model will use less water overall even when using the deep fill option since impeller washers use different wash actions than agitator washers, but it uses 290 kWh per year vs the GE's 210 kWh per year.
 If you use fabric softener often, however, you may prefer the GE model.
 Check them out in person and see what you think!

 There are a lot of new players in the appliance business offering great products for your home.
 When you are shopping for a new washer, don't forget these two brands.
 They are still two of the most trusted names in the US appliance industry.